ZiweiXU/hbdat.github.io/index.md

 I received my B.S. from University of Sciences (Viet Nam) where I was fortunate to study in Advanced Program in Computer Science.

-I manage to condense my academic journey into this [one-page Résumé](/resume/resume_Dat.pdf).
+My academic journey can be condensed into this [one-page Résumé](/resume/resume_Dat.pdf).

 ## Contact
 If you are interested in my research or just want to say hi, I can be reached via: